dcchuck/head-first-design-patterns/README.md

 * `Strive for loosely coupled designs between objects that interact.`
 * `Classes should be open for extension, but closed for modification.`
 * `Depend upon abstractions.
 Do no depend upon concrete classes.`
+* `Principle of Least Knowledge: talk only to your immediate friends`

 ## Patterns